dalyIsaac/Whim/docs/docs/customize/monitors.md

 Whim stores monitors in the <xref:Whim.IMonitorSector> as an ordered list.
 The order of the monitors in the list depends on their coordinates in Windows.
 Your **primary** monitor will have the top-left coordinate by (0, 0).
 Monitors are ordered by their x-coordinate first, then by their y-coordinate.

-For example, the ordering (with 0-based indexing) of the monitor configuration below is indicated by the blue numbers in the top-right of each monitor:
+For example, the ordering (with 0-based indexing) of the monitor configuration below is `0, 1, 2`, as indicated by the numbers in the top-right corner of each monitor:

 ![Example monitor layout](../../images/example-monitor-layout.png)